How to Be "Easily Amused and Impossible to Offend"

 Being "attached" to something means that you will suffer without it.

-You were born without any material possessions, and you can't take any material possessions with you when you die, so the most freeing thing that you can do is to let go of as many attachments as you can now while you are still alive, and to then live the rest of your life free from the fear and stress of losing them.
+You were born without any material possessions, and you can't take any material possessions with you when you die, so the most freeing thing that you can do is to let go of as many attachments as you can now while you are still alive, and to live the rest of your life free from the fear and stress of losing them.

-4. REALIZE THAT NOBODY CAN OFFEND YOU WITHOUT YOUR PERMISSION
+5. REALIZE THAT NOBODY CAN OFFEND YOU WITHOUT YOUR PERMISSION

-If it feels difficult to not get offended by someone's behavior, please keep in mind that not everyone who offends you is necessarily trying to offend you.
-(There is a good chance that you've had the experience of someone getting offended over something that you said or did because they took it the wrong way.)
+If it feels difficult not to get offended by other people's behavior, please keep in mind that not everyone who offends you may be trying to offend you.
+(Maybe you've had the experience of someone getting offended because they took something that you said or did the wrong way.)
+And even if someone is intentionally trying to offend you, please try to feel a little sympathetic towards anyone who would be in that state of mind...

 "The ones who are the hardest to love are the ones who need it the most."